KJH-x/Overlay-Image/Readme.md

 ## Description

 This script creates a transparent, click-through overlay that displays an image centered on the screen.
-It utilizes PyQt5 to render the image and provides a system tray icon for easy exit functionality.
+It utilizes PyQt5 to render the image and provides a system tray icon for easy management and control.

 ## Features

-- Displays an image as an always-on-top overlay.
+- Displays an image as an always-on-top overlay
-- Click-through functionality (input transparency).
+- Click-through functionality (input transparency)
-- System tray icon for easy exit.
+- System tray icon for easy management
+- Image switching functionality through system tray menu
-- Configurable through `config.json`.
+- Configurable through `config.json`

 ## Prerequisites